 Unfortunately, most individual’s intake of cruciers is low and their intake of raw crucifers is even lower.
 Raw Brussel sprouts anyone?
 While cooked crucifers are nutrient-dense, providing fiber, vitamin C, calcium and more, the cooked versions lack Sulforophane.
 Sulforophane is a molecule within the isothiocyanate group of organosulfur compounds.
 It is the equivalent of a pharmaceutical drug’s main active ingredient and is most responsible for broccoli’s health benefits.

 Sulforophane is the result of a basic chemical reaction.
-Raw crucifers contain glucorophanin, a glucosinolate.
+Raw cruciferous vegetables contain glucorophanin, a glucosinolate.
 They also contain the enzyme myrosinase.
 Chewing or chopping broccoli with a knife combines the two compounds.
 And, given some time, whether digesting in your stomach or resting on your cutting board, the result is sulforophane.

 Unfortunately, myrosinase is deactivated by heat.
 Therefore, cooking crucifers reduces or eliminates the sulforophane production.
 This same disadvantage applies to frozen crucifers, such as the bags of frozen broccoli in the freezer aisle.
 According to the Journal of Functional Foods, prior to flash freezing, commercial frozen broccoli has been blanched, quickly immersed in hot water, thereby deactivating the enzymes to extend shelf-life.